deepinder1992/3DHeatTransfer/paper/paper.md

 The project builds with CMake.
 Helper scripts `build.sh` and `installDeps.sh` simplify compilation on Linux systems with optional CUDA support.

+# Quality control

+Correctness is ensured through unit tests, analytical verification cases, and convergence checks in the `tests/` directory.
+Tests validate STL voxelization accuracy, boundary patch labeling, correct application of mixed Dirichlet/Neumann conditions, and consistency of results across all four solver backends.
+Analytical solutions for 1D and 3D heat conduction problems are used to verify second-order spatial accuracy.
+The test suite can be executed with `ctest` after building.

 # Performance

 One of the key strengths of `HeatTransfer3D` is its **multi-backend design**, which allows users to dynamically select the most suitable solver based on the available hardware and problem size.